How do I choose which applied statistics master’s program is best for me?

 Do you offer summer courses?

-We do not offer exclusively summer graduate programs, but some of the elective courses offered in other departments are often offered in summer.
-With careful planning in conjunction with their advisor, students could fulfill certain program requirements during the summers.
+We do not offer required courses or electives in the summer, but some of the elective courses offered in other departments are often offered in summer.
+With careful planning in conjunction with their adviser, students could fulfill certain program requirements (including the internship) during the summer.

 Does the program provide opportunities for internships or other types of hands-on experience?